Typhoon Muifa (2022): Meteorological history

 Satellite imagery revealed a 20 nmi round eye with core convection in the eyewall.
-Then, it rapidly strengthened into a Category 4-equivalent typhoon on September 11.
-Muifa weakened back to Category 3-equivalent due to undergoing an eyewall replacement cycle.
+Then, it reached peak intensity as a high-end Category 3-equivalent typhoon on September 11.
+Muifa begins to weaken gradually due to undergoing an eyewall replacement cycle.
 At 03:00 UTC on September 12, Muifa further weakened into a Category 2-equivalent typhoon as it wrapped around the eyewall.
 Muifa, then weakened steadily as it made landfall in Ishigaki Island.

 Muifa exited the PAR at 12:40 PHT (4:40 UTC) on September 13.
 Satellite imagery revealed a 30 nmi ragged eye around a convective banding.
 A well defined system with its deep convection wrapped around it. its eye structure slowly degraded.
 At 15:00 UTC on September 14, the JTWC further downgraded it to a Category 1-equivalent typhoon.
 The storm made landfall at this intensity on Zhoushan Island, before making a second landfall in Shanghai.
-It is the most powerful typhoon to strike Shanghai on record, beating out the previous record of Typhoon Gloria in 1949.
+At this time, it is the most powerful typhoon to strike Shanghai on record, beating out the previous record of Typhoon Gloria in 1949 but was later surpassed by Typhoon Bebinca in 2024.
 Meanwhile, the JMA downgraded the system to a severe tropical storm by 21:00 UTC of that day.
 At 03:00 UTC on September 15, the JTWC downgraded it to a tropical storm.
 Muifa made third and fourth landfalls on Shandong and Liaoning.
 The JMA followed suit later that day, and declaring it tropical storm.
 Muifa continued to deteriorate as it tracked the Yellow Sea, and later dissipated late on September 16.